hezarai/hezar/README.md

 For more info, check the [tutorials](https://hezarai.github.io/hezar/tutorial/)

 ## Contribution
-Maintaining this robust project is quite a task for our small team of developers.
-Although the idea isn't super new, putting it into action has been really tough.
-In fact, Hezar stands as the sole project of its kind in the entire history of Persian open source.
+Maintaining Hezar is no cakewalk with just a few of us on board.
+The concept might not be groundbreaking, but putting it into action was a real challenge.
+In fact, Hezar stands as the biggest Persian open source project of its kind!

-We could really use your help.
 Any contribution, big or small, would mean a lot to us.
 So, if you're interested, let's team up and make Hezar even better together! ❤️

 Don't forget to check out our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before diving in.
 Your support is much appreciated!